xhy963319431/WEARec/README.md

 # WEARec
-This is the official source code for our Paper Wavelet Enhanced Adaptive Frequency Filter for Sequential Recommendation.
+This is the official source code for our AAAI 2026 Paper ["Wavelet Enhanced Adaptive Frequency Filter for Sequential Recommendation"](https://arxiv.org/abs/2511.07028)

 ## Dataset
 In our experiments, we utilize four datasets, all stored in the `src/data` folder.
 Given the limited space for uploaded files, we have only uploaded one dataset, LastFM, as an example.